 4. Outdated software.

-There was a update specially for Mic Echo, the software can also create some issue.
+There was an update, especially for Mic Echo, the software can also create some issues.
 Update your PS4 to the latest version.

-This will fix your Mic Echo on PS4.
-Remember mic echo increases with the number of party member so either change your Headset or your friends, your choice!
+These solutions mentioned above will fix your Mic Echo on PS4.
+Remember mic echo increases with the number of party members so either change your Headset or your friends, your choice!